-- d.
+- a.
+Lower any penalty to the lowest graded misdemeanor; - b.
+Eliminate any sentence enhancement that results from being a PLHIV (Person Living with HIV); - c.
+Assign all burdens of proof to [the] prosecution; - d.
 Make the law applicable to all non-airborne contagious or infectious disease, not HIV in isolation.
-No specific disease or condition should be the focus of a criminal law or sentence enhancement.(3) - e.
-Include a requirement that the law apply only to those act[s] with specific intent to transmit and who engage in conduct that carries a substantial risk of transmission defined as a reasonable probability of transmission as proven by competent medical evidence; - f.
-Include a statement that the prosecution cannot meet its burden of proving specific intent to transmit where PLHIV undertook or attempted to undertake practical means to prevent transmission defined as any method, device, behavior or activity demonstrated epidemiologically to measurably limit, reduce, or eliminate the risk of transmission (use of barrier protection, use of ART). - g.
-Any penalty must be proportionate to the harm and prioritize alternatives to incarceration, and classification as a sex offender should never result.(5)
+No specific disease or condition should be the focus of a criminal law or sentence enhancement11 - e.
+Include a requirement that the law apply only to those act[s] with specific intent to transmit and who engage in conduct that carries a substantial risk of transmission defined as a reasonable probability of transmission as proven by competent medical evidence, or actually transmission occurs; - f.
+Include a statement that the prosecution cannot meet its burden of proving specific intent to transmit where PLHIV undertook or attempted to undertake practical means to prevent transmission defined as any method, device, behavior or activity demonstrated epidemiologically to measurably limit, reduce, or eliminate the risk of transmission (use of barrier protection, use of ART).12 - g.
+Any penalty must be proportionate to the harm and prioritize alternatives to incarceration, and classification as a sex offender should never result.13